simplystats/simplystats.github.io/_posts/2017-04-03-interactive-data-analysis.md

 advocating for using cloud computing to bring computing to the data.
 If done correctly, this would provide a great improvement over the current redundant and unsystematic approach of everybody downloading data and working with it locally.
-However, after looking into the details of some of these plans I have become a bit concerned that perhaps the importance of IDA is not fully appreciated by decision makers.
+However, after looking into the details of some of these plans, I have become a bit concerned that perhaps the importance of IDA is not fully appreciated by decision makers.

 As example consider the NIH efforts to promote data-driven discovery